dave-crook/PSInstanceInstaller/README.md

 ﻿# PSInstanceInstaller

-Documentation and stuff can go here...

 # Installation Prerequisites
-To use PsInstanceInstaller the workstation that you are performing the installatoin from will need the following
+To use `PsInstanceInstaller` the workstation that you are performing the installatoin from will need the following

 1. [Git Desktop](https://desktop.github.com/) - Not required but will make life easier on updating the repository
 1. [Installation Code](https://github.com/nocentino/PSInstanceInstaller) - A copy of this repositoriy pulled locally